 Experience the best of New Zealand during weekends and school holidays with a wide selection of activities for kids.

-Here are the top 10 things to do in New Zealand with your family.
+From unforgettable wildlife experiences, interactive cultural activities or thrill-seeking adventures, here are the top 10 things to do in New Zealand with your family.

 Reconnect the family with Aotearoa's history and visit Manea Footprints of Kupe, an interactive cultural and heritage centre telling New Zealand’s first story - the story of Kupe, New Zealand’s first explorer.
 Learn about the beginnings of Māori nationhood, the story of Kupe’s voyage and the national significance it holds.